Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ## Analysis

-After training, I can evaluate a detector checkpoint using:
+After training, a detector checkpoint can be evaluated using:

 ```bash
 uv run python main.py \